SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 	1. type 1 = tonsil of cerebellum hangs down and obstructs spinal canal ; adult coming in w/ headaches + problms
 	2. type 2 = vermis hangs down and obstructs, making a beak. = this is what we see in the lumbosacral **<mark style="background: #FFF3A3A6;">myelomenigocele</mark>** in spinal dysraphism
 	3. type 3 = encephalocele
-2. dandy-walker malformation  = part of vermis is missing bc of the big cyst that cuases hydrocephalus!!!!!
+2. dandy-walker malformation  = part of vermis is missing bc of the big cyst that cuases hydrocephalus!!!!! = seen the dilated ventricles
 	1. dev delays in everything
+	2. vermis gone,
+	3. cyst causing hydrocephalus
 3. cerebral aqueduct problems = can be viral in kids, stenosis or forking meaning tiny bits and pieces making worthless openings that doesn't flow

 forebrain anomalies
 1. arrhinecephaly - no olfactory - anosmia, no other issues
-2. holoprosencephaly - dev delay, intellectual disab + midlne facial problems!!!
+2. <mark style="background: #FFF3A3A6;">holoprosencephaly</mark> - dev delay, intellectual disab + <mark style="background: #FFF3A3A6;">midline problems in face and in the brain!!!</mark>
-	1. facial often mirrors the brain or cerebral issues
-	2. lobar = good hemisphere division, lobe formation, midline **fusion.**
+	1. lobar = good hemisphere division, lobe formation, midline **fusion.**
-	3. semilobar - **pseudo hemisphere division but no lobes!**
+	2. semilobar - **pseudo hemisphere division but no lobes!**
-	4. alobar - no hemi no lobes
+	3. alobar - no hemi no lobes
-	5. monoventricle + fusion of basal ganglia on mri
+	4. monoventricle + fusion of basal ganglia on mri
-	6. think <mark style="background: #FFF3A3A6;">trisomy 13 and 18, and teratogens too</mark>
+	5. think <mark style="background: #FFF3A3A6;">trisomy 13 and 18, and teratogens too</mark> = associations

 migration defects = think **common seizures,**
 - cells that end up in the cortex start in the ventricles.